Thursday, December 26, 2024

 Another great way to enhance the flavor of your beef stew is to use a variety of herbs and spices.
 Adding bay leaves, thyme, rosemary, and garlic can give your stew a rich and complex flavor.
 You can also experiment with different types of peppers, such as cayenne or paprika, to add a bit of heat.
 Just be sure to taste as you go and adjust the seasoning as needed.

-See also What Cut Of Meat For Beef Stew
+See also What Cut Of Beef For Stew

 How to achieve a smoky flavor with spices and seasonings